Nevada

 B. Occupational and professional licensing

-On the other hand, there is some provision for legislative oversight built into the law that promises a more robust effort in the future: Nev.
-Rev. Stat. § 622.001 was amended to require each licensing agency to submit quarterly reports to the legislature on the number of petitions received, the number of determinations of disqualification, and the reasons for each.
-Under a new section of Chapter 232B, the “Sunset Subcommittee” of the Legislative Commission is charged with reviewing the reports of each agency “to determine whether the restrictions on the criminal history of an applicant for an occupational or professional license are appropriate.”
+Even though the 2019 law contained little by way of protection for jujstice-impacted individuals in the licensing process, the law makes provision for legislative oversight that could promise a more robust regulatory effort in the future: Nev.
+Rev. Stat. § 622.100 was amended to require each licensing agency to submit quarterly reports to the legislature on the number of petitions received, the number of determinations of disqualification, and the reasons for each.
+Under a new section of Chapter 232B, Nev.
+Rev Stat. § 232B.237, the “Sunset Subcommittee” of the Legislative Commission is charged with reviewing the reports of each agency “to determine whether the restrictions on the criminal history of an applicant for an occupational or professional license are appropriate.”
 Similar requirements are specifically imposed on various certifying entities of state government and the courts through additions to various chapters of the Nevada statutes, for certifications as varied as court interpreter, firefighter, boiler inspector, driller, milk tester, and medical marijuana provider.

 C. Juvenile adjudications

 Juvenile adjudications “must not be used to disqualify the child in any future application for or appointment to the civil service.”
 Nev.
 Rev. Stat.
-Ann. § 62E.010.
+Ann. § 62E.010(2).

-4. In 2003 the Nevada legislature sought to limit authority of the Board of Pardons Commissioners under Nev.
+- In 2003 the Nevada legislature limited the authority of the Board of Pardons Commissioners under Nev.
 Rev Stat. § 213.090 by imposing on the pardon application process the same eligibility requirements and waiting periods that apply to restoration of rights for first offenses under Nev.
 Rev. Stat. § 213.157.
-Seehttp://www.leg.state.nv.us/Session/72nd2003/bills/AB/AB55_EN.pdf.
+See http://www.leg.state.nv.us/Session/72nd2003/bills/AB/AB55_EN.pdf.
 This law was found constitutionally problematic by the Nevada Attorney General.
 See Nev.
 Op.
 Atty Gen. (Nov.
 18, 2003), available at http://www.pardons.nv.gov/sites/pardons/files/pdf/PardonInformalOpinion.pdf (hereinafter “2003 Attorney General Opinion”).
 In 2005 the statute was amended again to restore the Board’s previous authority.
 See http://www.leg.state.nv.us/Session/73rd2005/bills/SB/SB445_EN.pdf.

-13. Prior to the enactment of HB 319 in 2019, Nevada applied a direct relationship test in connection with some licenses.
+- Prior to 2019, Nevada applied a direct relationship test in connection with some licenses.
 See, e.g., Nev.
-Rev. Stat. § 625.410(4) (discipline permissible based on “[c]onviction of . . . any crime an essential element of which is dishonesty or which is directly related to the practice of engineering or land surveying”).
+Rev. Stat. § 625.410(4) (discipline permissible in connection with engineering licenses based on “[c]onviction of . . . any crime an essential element of which is dishonesty or which is directly related to the practice of engineering or land surveying”).